Country Club Plaza

 No analysis available

-Strong evidence that the building has a resident/on-site manager.
-Multiple remarks explicitly mention a "dedicated resident manager," "on-site manager," and "site manager," aligning with the existing MLS history.
-The repeated mentions across listings suggest this is a true building feature rather than an unchecked copy-paste box.
+Strong evidence that Country Club Plaza has a resident/on-site manager.
+At least 6+ listings explicitly mention it with phrases such as "on-site resident manager," "dedicated resident manager," "on-site manager," and "site manager," which is consistent with the historical MLS RESMAN pattern.
+The evidence appears to be repeated across multiple listings and agents, not a one-off copy-paste anomaly.

 No analysis available